 Within the business you may have heard the term sprint banded about and you may well have wondered . . . what’s it all about?
 Well, look no further!
-You’re about to be introduced to a more in-depth explanation to design sprint methodology and what you can expect if you join us at the Innovation Festival 2022.
+You’re about to be introduced to a more in-depth explanation to design sprint methodology and what you can expect if you join us at an Innovation Festival.

 The idea of sprints originated from the depths of Silicon Valley and really brought to prominence by NY Times best-selling author Jake Knapp at his time at Google Ventures.

 In essence a sprint gives businesses a shortcut to learning without fully committing to building and launching.
 Working together in a sprint, you can shortcut the endless-debate cycle and compress months of time into a single week.

 Instead of waiting to launch a minimal product to understand if an idea is any good, you’ll get clear data from a realistic prototype.
 The sprint gives you a superpower: you can fast-forward into the future to see your finished product and customer reactions, before making any expensive commitments.

 Various different tools and techniques will be used to help guide the sprint team through the process.
 The structure of the sprint itself will be developed by the sprint lead who will be trained to design and deliver the sprints themselves.

 Within each sprint there will be a sprint sponsor who is the person within the business who owns the issues being addressed by the sprint.
 The sponsor may have to make tough directional choices during the sprint but this is fundamentally important to ensure that when decisions are required, they are made there and then.
 Being part of a sprint, you will be invaluable to help solve the problem so don’t forget that your opinion REALLY matters!